welshk91/FinanceApp/README.md

 Things To Do
 --------------------------------------
 * Change navigationDrawer to a list (allows for your selection to be highlighted, might help in Options implementation)
-* Make Account & Transaction rows look more like the cards for a smoother interface
 * Add custom search suggestions
 * PDF Reports
 * Improve First-Time Run (use third party library to draw attention to objects, add default categories, wizard in the beginning for database syncing, ...)